PREPARE TO FLY

 Most importantly, if you or those you are travelling with have symptoms of Covid-19, you must not travel.
 Please do not travel to the airport, and follow the guidelines set out by the authorities as to what to do if you feel unwell.

-If you are well and ready to travel, be aware of any specific travel requirements to the destination you are flying to, and for any destination you may be returning to.
-Many countries require specific forms (health declaration and or/ or locator forms) to be completed in advance, and presented either during boarding or on arrival.
+If you are well and ready to travel, be aware of any specific travel restrictions or entry requirements to the destination you are flying to, and for any destination you may be returning to.
+Many countries require specific forms (health declaration and or/locator forms) to be completed in advance, and presented either during boarding or on arrival.
 Additionally, you may be required to provide evidence of a negative Covid-19 test, which may need to be presented in a specific language(s), before travel or on arrival, and/or have to quarantine on arrival.
-We ask that you check Government and Public Health websites for the relevant information, follow their advice and bring any completed forms with you as required.
+We ask that you check government and public health websites for the relevant information and latest updates, follow their advice and bring any completed forms with you as required.
 Find out more.